bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 # What is delight, in the context of user experiences?

-For many working with digital services, it1s the polish that seems unecessary.
+For many working with digital services, it's the polish that seems unnecessary.
 Money out the window.
-Even UX designers usually don't foucs on this part of design.
-"I'm not here to make it pretty", you'll hear UX designers say.
-But for professionals like visual designers, it's essential to their craft.
-It's what seperate great work from good work.
+Even UX designers usually don’t focus on this part of design.
+“I’m not here to make it pretty,” you’ll hear UX designers say.
+But for professionals like visual designers, it’s essential to their craft.
+It’s what separates great work from good work.

-It's challenging to describe with words, so let's get an idea of the concept by looking at some examples.
+It’s challenging to describe with words, so let’s get an idea of the concept by looking at some examples.

 <br/>